mmhuntsman/datasciencecoursera/getting-and-cleaning-data/course_project/CodeBook.md

 Dataset Attributes
 ------------------
 The following two attributes are categorical and were used to group the source dataset in the transformation steps above.
-"SubjectID" - Identifies a single participant
+"SubjectID" (int)- Identifies a single participant

-"ActivityName" - The descriptive name of the Activity in which the participant was engaged.
+"ActivityName" (string)- The descriptive name of the Activity in which the participant was engaged.
 The list of possible values are
 * WALKING
 * WALKING_UPSTAIRS
 * WALKING_DOWNSTAIRS